ASTXRTYS/Crewaistudio/auren/AUREN_STATE_OF_READINESS_REPORT.md

 # AUREN State of Readiness Report
-*December 16, 2024*
+*December 26, 2024* (Updated with Knowledge Graph Integration)

 ## Executive Summary

-The AUREN framework is now **PRODUCTION READY** with a fully implemented three-tier memory system, comprehensive monitoring, and all infrastructure prepared for deployment.
+The AUREN framework is now **PRODUCTION READY** with a fully implemented three-tier memory system, comprehensive monitoring, real-time knowledge graph visualization, and all infrastructure prepared for deployment.
 This report details exactly what has been built, where everything is located, and what you need to do next.

 ---